LLNL/zfp/docs/source/arrays.rst

   Return the cache size in number of bytes.

-.. cpp:function:: void array::set_cache_size(size_t csize)
+.. cpp:function:: void array::set_cache_size(size_t bytes)

   Set minimum cache size in bytes.
 The actual size is always a power of two bytes and consists of at least one block.
-If *csize* is zero, then a default cache size is used, which requires the array dimensions to be known.
+If *bytes* is zero, then a default cache size is used, which requires the array dimensions to be known.

 .. cpp:function:: void array::get(Scalar* p) const